NovemLinguae/NovemBot/readme.md

 I have some AWB, one time run bot tasks as well, but those are not documented here.

-### PHP + Toolforge bot tutorial
+## PHP + Toolforge bot tutorial

 I found the learning curve for Toolforge pretty hard.
 I've written a tutorial at

 https://en.wikipedia.org/wiki/User:Novem_Linguae/Essays/Toolforge_bot_tutorial

+## Files omitted from this repo

+If you're reconstructing this repo from scratch, note the following config files are omitted since they contain passwords.
+You'll need to create them yourself:

+- src/public_html/Task1FGTC/config.php
+- src/public_html/Task7RFACount/config.php
+- src/public_html/TaskAPerms/logininfo.php
+- src/public_html/TaskBSuspiciousFiles/logininfo.php
+- src/replica.my.cnf
+- src/task-1.sh
+- src/task-7.sh
+- src/task-a.sh

+Also, on the Toolforge server, I have folders such as Task1FGTC named task-1, Task7RFACount named task-7, etc.

+Make sure to `chmod 0700` these files since they contain passwords.
+This will keep other Toolforge users from viewing the files.

+## Localhost

+Create a localhost environment to do testing before deploying to production.

+- `docker compose up -d` to start the Docker container (https://localhost:8083 to visit on the web)
+- `docker exec -it novembot-php-1 /bin/bash` to open a shell
+- `composer update`
+- `composer exec phpunit tests` to run all test suites

+## Production

+### Toolforge jobs framework setup commands

 Nowadays I use WSL/Ubuntu to SSH into the command line: `ssh login.toolforge.org`.
 Then `become novem-bot`.

-### Toolforge jobs framework setup commands

 ```
 toolforge jobs run task-1 --command ./task-1.sh --image php8.4 --schedule "5 * * * *" --emails onfailure